Solar eclipse of December 22, 1889

 A total solar eclipse occurred at the Moon's descending node of orbit on Sunday, December 22, 1889, with a magnitude of 1.0449.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 A total solar eclipse occurs when the Moon's apparent diameter is larger than the Sun's, blocking all direct sunlight, turning day into darkness.
 Totality occurs in a narrow path across Earth's surface, with the partial solar eclipse visible over a surrounding region thousands of kilometres wide.
 Occurring about 12.5 hours before perigee (on December 23, 1889, at 1:30 UTC), the Moon's apparent diameter was larger.

 The path of totality was visible from parts of modern-day Trinidad and Tobago, northern French Guiana, Angola, the Democratic Republic of the Congo, Rwanda, Burundi, Tanzania, Kenya, and Somalia.
 A partial solar eclipse was also visible for parts of the eastern Caribbean, northern and central South America, and Africa.

 The eclipse was the focus of a 242-day United States scientific expedition, roughly 70 miles south of Luanda.

 Observations

 The eclipse was the focus of a scientific expedition from the United States, led by David P. Todd of Amherst College and including a team of at least six.
 Among the members was E. J. Loomis from the American Ephemeris and Nautical Almanac office.
 It set sail October 16 on the USS Pensacola and set up the eclipse base camp in December, roughly 70 miles south of Luanda in Cape Ledo.
 Totality was completely obscured by cloud cover.
 The ship returned to New York after 242 days, with the expedition performing a variety of other scientific studies along the way.

-The 1889 solar eclipse was the last to be photographed by Stephen Joseph Perry.